Jose25UPT/solid-notifications-python/README.md

 ## S - Single Responsibility Principle (SRP)
 > * “Every class should have a single responsibility: It should have a single purpose in the system, and there should be only one reason to change it.”

--Each class should have a single responsibility, a single task that should be applied to classes, components, and microservices.
+- Each class should have a single responsibility, a single task that should be applied to classes, components, and microservices.

 ![image](https://github.com/user-attachments/assets/eab0fd19-d438-4d5a-a28c-16debb380d92)

 ## O - Open/Closed Principle (OCP)
 > * “…code should be open for extension but closed to modification.
 When we have a good design, we just don’t have to change code much to add new features.”
--A software entity (class) should be open to extension (its functionality can be expanded with external entities) but closed to modification.
+- A software entity (class) should be open to extension (its functionality can be expanded with external entities) but closed to modification.
--If one of the extensions doesn't work, you can remove it without damaging the original code.
+- If one of the extensions doesn't work, you can remove it without damaging the original code.

 ![image](https://github.com/user-attachments/assets/de8c4549-15b6-4d93-9a3c-f9501de37943)

 ## L - Liskov Substitution Principle (LSP)
 > * “Objects of subclasses should be substitutable for objects of their superclasses throughout our code.”
--The Liskov Substitution Principle speaks of interfaces: if a software entity uses a class, it should be able to use classes derived from that class.
+- The Liskov Substitution Principle speaks of interfaces: if a software entity uses a class, it should be able to use classes derived from that class.

 ![image](https://github.com/user-attachments/assets/0f4a53d0-ac27-44eb-97a6-983b2127a853)

 ## I - Interface Segregation Principle (ISP)
 > * “A client-specific interface for a particular set of clients.”
--Instead of one large, common interface, multiple scenario-specific interfaces should be planned to improve decoupling and change management:
+- Instead of one large, common interface, multiple scenario-specific interfaces should be planned to improve decoupling and change management:
--Clients (software entities) that use a software entity (originally a class) should not be forced to depend on methods they don't use.
+- Clients (software entities) that use a software entity (originally a class) should not be forced to depend on methods they don't use.
 To address this, large interfaces should be segregated, i.e., broken up, into smaller ones.

 ![image](https://github.com/user-attachments/assets/55ae7526-b3d4-4f20-933d-c13caece7774)

 ## D - Dependency Inversion Principle (DIP)
 > * “It is better to depend on interfaces or abstract classes than it is to depend on concrete classes.”
--The Dependency Inversion Principle states that high-level modules, that is, those closest to human ideas of what the software should do, should not depend on low-level modules (those closest to the implementation details for the computer).
+- The Dependency Inversion Principle states that high-level modules, that is, those closest to human ideas of what the software should do, should not depend on low-level modules (those closest to the implementation details for the computer).
--Both should depend on the abstractions of the problem (interfaces).
+- Both should depend on the abstractions of the problem (interfaces).
 Furthermore, the implementation details should depend on the abstractions as well.

 ![image](https://github.com/user-attachments/assets/04238a3f-bbd5-4d84-9a95-73ecff6c33fb)